10 attractions to visit in Kosovo on its 10th independence anniversary

 5. Prizren Castle

-This is probably number one spot in Kosovo in terms of tourists.
+This is probably number one spot or Kosovo attraction visited in terms of tourists.
 It is in a perfect location which overlooks the city of Prizren and it is always a good idea to do the (about) 15 minutes hike to experience a sunset or a sunrise.
 The archaeological works have found traces from 16th to the 19th century.

 The Castle is undergoing some preservation works as it has been damaged over years and it is under temporary protection as a cultural heritage site of Kosovo; however, it is open to the public and it’s a lovely place to spend a couple of hours and relax.
 It is also a good spot for taking beautiful pictures.